Youth Police Academy

 - To create a positive relationship between the youth of our community and the law enforcement profession; and

 Since its inception in the fall of 1992, the academy has held over 50 sessions and graduated thousands of students.
-Weekly classes feature different activities - from canine unit and handcuffing - to learning to lift fingerprints.
-Students will also have an opportunity to ride on patrol with a police officer.
+Weekly classes feature different activities - from the Canine Unit and handcuffing - to learning to lift fingerprints.

 There is no cost to participate in the Youth Police Academy.